-- In a medium bowl, whisk the eggs and sugar together until combined.
-Whisk in the milk.
+- In a separate bowl, whisk the eggs and sugar together until combined.
+Then, whisk in the milk.

-- Use a spoon to make a well in the flour mixture, then pour in the wet ingredients while continuing to whisk.
+- Make a well in the center of the dry ingredients using a spoon, and gradually pour in the egg mixture while continuing to whisk.

 - Pour in the melted butter and stir, gently, until the butter is mixed in to the batter.